123456slc/learngit/readme.txt

 Git is  a disstributed version control system.
 Git is free software GPL.
-Git is free software GPL slc.
+Git is free software GPL slc AA.